domini7/MugiBot/README.md

 ```
 m-help                  | DM's you the list of commands.
-m-image (keyword)       | Get a random image based off keyword.
-m-inspirobot            | Bot sends an inspirational image from inspirobot.
-m-covid (optional)      | Get coronavirus stats for the world or specific countries.
-m-define (keyword)      | Define a word using urban dictionary.
-Potentially NSFW
 m-flip                  | Flip a coin.
 Optionally guess the result.
-m-calc                  | Bot will solve math expressions.
 m-userinfo              | Displays basic user info, must be used in a server.
 m-version               | Checks current version and date last updated.
 ```